CompOmics/compomics.github.io/pages/peptide-shaker/wiki/PeptideShakerCLI.md

 ```
 -out                       PeptideShaker output file (.cpsx).
 If the file already exists
                            it will be silently overwritten.
 Example: "c:\ps_output.cpsx".

 -zip                       Exports the entire project as a zip file in the file specified.

+-output_mgf                When using zipped output, exports mgf file(s) out of the zip file
+                           into the same folder in addition.
+0: no, 1: yes, default is '0'.
 ```

 **Optional processing parameters**